pierrecouprie/MotusLabTool/MotusLabTool/Resources/Manual/Manual.md

 ![Preferences](Images/preferences.png)

+The preference window contains 3 tabs:

+* `General`
+* `Audio recording`
+* `Video recording`

 `Audio recording` settings are only available for PCM format (WAV).
 Multitracks recording (more than 2 channels) needs an external sound card.

+If you change `Video recording` settings, be careful about the performance of the cameras used.
+Larger image size and quality requires more CPU resources.
+Also, using more than 2 cameras may reduce the number of images per second in the recorded files.

 ## FAQ